CoderDojo/community-platform/CONTRIBUTING.md

 ### Step 5: Test

-Bug fixes and features **should come with tests**.
+Bug fixes and features **need to come with tests**.
 Add your tests in the test directory of each effected microservice.
-Look at other tests to see how they should be structured.
+Look at other tests to see how they are structured.

 ```text
 $ npm test